TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/running-the-stack.md

   --redirect-uri "code"
 ```

 Afterwards, the same needs to be done for the Console.
+If running a multi-tenant environment, use option `--tenant-id NULL` to register the OAuth client for all tenants.
+For `--secret`, make sure to enter the same value as you set for `console.oauth.client-secret` in the `ttn-lw-stack-docker.yml` file in the [Configuration]({{< relref "configuration" >}}) step.

 ```bash
 $ CONSOLE_SECRET="your-console-secret"